vladris/fluid-ledger/packages/dds/README.md

-The DDS provides a `get()` method which returns an iterable iterator over the underlying list, an `append()` method which submits a new item to be appended to the list, and a `clear()` method which clear the list.
+The DDS provides a `get()` method which returns an iterable iterator over the underlying list, an `append()` method which submits a new item to be appended to the list, and a `clear()` method which clears the list.
 Client shouldn't assume the data is immediately appended (or cleared), rather wait for the events (other append or clear operations incoming from other clients might be interleaved).